QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures

 which is a \acs{CJ} operator satisfying:

-The above conditions guarantee that such quantum comb $C$ can always be regarded as a concatenation of quantum channels $C_i$, that is $C=C_0*...*C_{N-1}$, where $*$ denotes the link product \cite{Chiribella2009}, see Appendix~\ref{sec:link_prod} for the definition of the link product.
+The above conditions guarantee that such quantum comb $C$ can always be regarded as a concatenation of quantum channels $C_i$, namely $C=C_0*...*C_{N-1}$, where $*$ denotes the link product \cite{Chiribella2009}, see Appendix~\ref{sec:link_prod} for the definition of the link product.

 In the context of metrological adaptive scenario, given a series of channels $\Lambda_{\theta, i}: \mc L(\mc I_i)\mapsto \mc L(\mc O_i)$, we can write the combined action of all the channels as: